ohsu-comp-bio/g2p-aggregator/README.md

 * The charts and list are all tied to the search.
 Click to constrain your results

-## Why are there a limited number of genes?

-* We've constrained the data sets to a single use case from SMMART

 ## How do I import new data into it?